ashpursglove/Ashs_PDF_Manipulator/README.md

 ## How to Run This Thing

-Theres now an exe!! go nuts!
+There's now an exe!! go nuts!

 ## How to Build This Thing if You're OG